 Thinking your future hangs in the balance with every thesis proposal and essay submission is overwhelming at times.
 For those days when you just can’t take any more college talk remember this:

 You know that group presentation you’ve been dreading?
 Yes that one, well newsflash it will come and go irrespective of how you feel about it and there’s a great comfort to be derived from that.
 Sure you might hate public speaking and go puce-faced and weak kneed at the suggestion of it, but it won’t kill you and tomorrow is always another day.

 Some things are out of your control

 This is another incredibly freeing realization.
-Always try your hardest to achieve your dreams and goals, but you can’t give what you haven’t got and that’s ok too.
-Accepting that there are some things outside of your control does not mean giving up, it just means that you’re smart enough to know you need to try another route.
+Always try your hardest to achieve your dreams and goals, but you can’t give what you haven’t got and that’s OK too.
+Accepting that there are some things outside of your control does not mean giving up, it just means that you’re smart enough to know you need to try another avenue.